 One of the coolest things you can do at Amelia Island is to go horseback riding on the beach.
 You can do that at Kelly Seashore Ranch, which really adds to a memorable vacation or day trip.

-4. A Historic Downtown at Fernandina Beach
+4. Fernandina Beach Historic Downtown

 I was blown away by the 30 blocks of Fernandina Beach’s historic downtown, also on the National Register of Historic Places.
 Street parking is free and there are plenty of spaces.
 Wander the local-business clad streets and soak up the scenery as you familiarize yourself with this adorable town.